Murder of Maria Ridulph: John Tessier (Jack McCullough)

 Tessier served in the U.S. military for thirteen years and rose to the rank of captain.
 After leaving the service, he moved to Seattle, Washington, where he subsequently graduated from the King County Law Enforcement Academy in June 1974 and became a police officer in the small town of Lacey near Olympia.
 He later joined the police department in Milton, Washington, where he clashed with the chief of police, who attempted to fire him and documented a long list of complaints about his work and conduct.
 In 1982, in Tacoma, Washington, Tessier took in a 15-year-old runaway, Michelle Weinman, and her friend, who knew Tessier as a Milton police officer.
 Weinman later testified that shortly after she began living with Tessier, he fondled her and then performed oral sex on her.
 Tessier was charged with statutory rape, a felony.
 After plea negotiations, he eventually pleaded guilty to communication with a minor for immoral purposes, a misdemeanor.
 He was sentenced to one year of formal probation and was terminated from the Milton Police Department on March 10, 1982.

 On April 27, 1994, John Tessier legally changed his name to Jack Daniel McCullough, saying that he wanted to honor his late mother.
 By 2011, McCullough, now in his early 70s, was living at a retirement community in northwest Seattle where he worked as a security guard.

+McCullough was found innocent of Ridulph’s murder after an acquittal trial on April 15, 2016.
+In 2017, he was issued a certificate of innocence regarding Maria’s murder.